Registered AgentMN

 Frequently Asked Questions

-How do I change my registered agent in Minnesota?
+How do I change my Minnesota registered agent?

 Official Source